newmbewb/newmbewb.github.io/_pages/hobby.md

 A homemade reinforcement learning project for game [Abalone](https://en.wikipedia.org/wiki/Abalone_(board_game)).
 The goal of this project is to make a moderately strong and moderately fast game AI within reasonable time using a home PC.

+[Demo page](http://52.23.200.158/) (Because it is running on AWS EC2 t2.nano machine, it is extremely slow.)

 ## [Abalone AI React](https://github.com/newmbewb/abalone-ai-react)

 A react project to make a user interface for playing against Abalone AI.